 The trades are a great industry to work in, but it sometimes makes it too easy to opt for convenience over quality.
-From greasy spoon food filling you up at breakfast to being too busy to stop for a drink, these can soon become bad habits and, in the long term, can affect your health.
+From greasy spoon food filling you up at breakfast to being too busy to stop for a drink, these can soon become bad habits and can affect your health in the long term.

 Whatever your lifestyle, there is probably room for improvement and leading a healthier life starts with a few small steps.

 Exercise Outside Of Work

 As a tradesperson, you’re no doubt physically active for a large proportion of your working day.
 However, on the other side of the coin, you probably also spend plenty of time in your van travelling from job to job.